Consumer's Manufactured Home Buyer's Guide

 - Compare prices with other dealers in the area.
 Remember, the lowest price isn't always the best deal.

-- Call the Manufactured Housing Division, Better Business Bureau and/or Bureau of Consumer Affairs to check for complaints against the dealer.
+- Call the Nevada Housing Division - Manufactured Housing, Better Business Bureau and/or Bureau of Consumer Affairs to check for complaints against the dealer.

 - Watch out for high pressure sales techniques.
 You should feel comfortable about going home and "thinking it over."
 Do not give in to pressure to "sign now before it's too late."